18F/site-scanning-dashboard/index.md

 			{% endfor %}
 		{% endfor %}
 	</tr>
-{% for domain in site.domaingroups %}
+{% for domain in site.domainlist %}
 	<tr>
 		<td><strong>{{domain}}</strong></td>
 		{% for scan in site.data[domain] %}